idrinth-thalui/core/dialogue/IdrinthFollowerSceneAncano.md

 A: Allow me to clarify the situation: It is my job to know things.
 My role here is adviser to the Arch-Mage and aided by knowing everything that transpires here.

-I: If the Arch-mage wants to know why I'm here, he can ask me himself.
+I: If the Arch-Mage wants to know why I'm here, he can ask me himself.
 No need to send his Thalmor spy.

 A. Preposterous!
 I suggest that you not further spread this rumour, filthy vampire!